srotberg/scraping_rental_data/README.md

-# scrapping_rental_data_from_craigslist
+# Scrapping Rental Data From Craigslist

-This code scrapes rental data from Craigslist.
-For a given city, it scrapes all the listings and produces a .csv file with rents, number of bedrooms, location, distance, GPS coordinates, to downtown
+This [code](scraping_example.py) scrapes rental data from Craigslist.
+For a given city (url), it scrapes all the listings and produces a .csv file with rents, number of bedrooms, location, distance, GPS coordinates, to downtown.